 Hemangiomas are usually small and asymptomatic; they occur in 1 to 5% of adults.
 Symptoms are more likely if they are > 4 cm; symptoms include discomfort, fullness, and, less often, anorexia, nausea, early satiety, and pain secondary to bleeding or thrombosis.
 These tumors often have a characteristic highly vascular appearance.
 Hemangiomas are found incidentally during ultrasonography, CT, or MRI.
 CT typically shows a well-demarcated, hypodense mass; when contrast is used, there is early peripheral enhancement, followed by later centrifugal enhancement.
 Treatment is usually not indicated.
 Resection can be considered if symptoms are troublesome or if a hemangioma is rapidly enlarging.

-In infants, hemangiomas often regress spontaneously by age 2 yr.
+In infants, hemangiomas often regress spontaneously by age 2 years.
 However, large hemangiomas occasionally cause arteriovenous shunting sufficient to cause heart failure and sometimes consumption coagulopathy.
-In these cases, treatment may include high-dose corticosteroids, sometimes diuretics and digoxin to improve heart function, interferon alfa (given sc), surgical removal, selective hepatic artery embolization, and, rarely, liver transplantation.
+In these cases, treatment may include high-dose corticosteroids, sometimes diuretics and digoxin to improve heart function, interferon alfa (given subcutaneously), surgical removal, selective hepatic artery embolization, and, rarely, liver transplantation Liver Transplantation Liver transplantation is the 2nd most common type of solid organ transplantation.
+(See also Overview of Transplantation.)
+Indications for liver transplantation include Cirrhosis (70% of transplantations... read more .

 Benign bile duct adenomas are rare, inconsequential, and usually detected incidentally.
 They are sometimes mistaken for metastatic cancer.